how to stay warm while skiing

-- Extra Layering Gloves: Need an extra layer of warmth beneath your thicker gloves?
+- Extra layering gloves: Need an extra layer of warmth beneath your thicker gloves?
 Try these Smartwool merino gloves and see if they do the trick.

 Stay Warm and Safe This Winter

-By incorporating just a few of these pieces into your winter skiing wardrobe, you’ll already be well on your way to warmer, safer and more enjoyable ski trip.
+By incorporating a few of these pieces into your winter skiing wardrobe, you’ll already be well on your way to a warmer, safer and more enjoyable ski trip.
 Visit Buckman’s for all your skiwear needs.
 We offer only the best of the best.
 Stop by one of our seven Pennsylvania locations, or shop our full catalog online.